lostguid/lostguid.github.io/aboutme.md

 ### Hobbies

 I enjoy watching movies.
-I love playing Tennis and am trying to get better in the game!
-I watch European football, cheering on the Manchester City, Barcelona and laughing at the misfortunes of Manchester United, Chelsea, and Real Madrid.
-If you're ever in the mood to get pwned, feel free to find me on FIFA for PSplus.
+I love playing Tennis:yellow_heart: and am trying to get better in the game!
+I watch European football:soccer:, cheering on the Manchester City, Barcelona and laughing at the misfortunes of Manchester United, Chelsea, and Real Madrid.
+If you're ever in the mood to get pwned, feel free to find me on FIFA for PSplus:video_game:.
 If you want to hear my real opinion on things, beat me in FIFA.

 What else do you need?